-Unfortunately, if you’ve caught a cold or the flu, nothing can cure it immediately.
+If you’ve caught a cold or the flu, there are ways to relieve your symptoms while you recover.
 A cold or the flu typically has a life cycle of about 1 week.
 The key to recovering and feeling like yourself sooner is maintaining a strong immune system.
 That means getting enough sleep and drinking plenty of water.3 You should also avoid drinks like coffee, tea, and colas because they contain caffeine that can dehydrate you.

 How to get symptom relief

 Colds account for more school absences and missed work than any other illness.
 However, over-the-counter cold and flu medicines, such as Theraflu, will help ease your symptoms.
 Getting symptom relief during sleep can help you feel better.
 After all, sleep-deprived people produce fewer virus-fighting cells.4 If symptoms persist, consult your doctor.

 There are also at-home remedies you can do to ease your symptoms of a cold or the flu.